 Most often our clients are busy people who do not have the time to read text heavy, detailed communications.
 Graphs, charts and other project visuals can give the client a lot of information.
 They are also easy for clients to share or distribute within their organization.
 Including visuals in your communications such as a schedule or small scoreboard will help them understand your report at a glance.
 Alternatively, if visuals are not possible, presenting your key data on a slide that consists of bullet points and percents will make it more viewable and shareable.

 One of the best visual ways to present project status to clients is to use a Gantt chart that also contains percent complete for each task, just like the one below.
+It was created with Office Timeline Online which is an easy Gantt chart maker.

 2. Less detail is better